ervandew/eclim/src/doc/content/vim/common/util.rst

   **g:EclimLocatFileDefaultAction** (defaults to 'split') -
   Determines the command used to open the file when hitting <enter> on an entry in the locate file results.

+.. _g\:EclimLocatFileScope:

+  **g:EclimLocatFileScope** (defaults to 'project') -
+  Determines the scope for which to search for files.

+  - 'project': search only the current project and its dependencies.
+  - 'workspace': search the entire workspace (all open projects).

 .. _\:Split: